Pagero HTTPS solutions

 Endpoint URL structure

-# Document types
+# Document type

 Document Type URL subpath part